Tunisia entry requirements for Nepal passport holders

 May be checked

-Nepali passport holders need a visa to enter Tunisia in 2026.
-You must apply at a Tunisian embassy or consulate before you travel — there is no visa on arrival or e-visa option for Nepali citizens.
-Plan ahead, as processing can take up to two weeks.
+Nepali passport holders need a visa to enter Tunisia.
+You must arrange this before you travel — there is no visa-on-arrival option for Nepali citizens.
+Plan ahead and apply through the nearest Tunisian embassy or consulate.

 Entry requirements